Poland China

 The Poland China is an American breed of domestic pig.
 It was first bred in Warren County in Ohio, in the American Midwest.
 Its origins lie in a small number of pigs of Chinese type bought in 1816, which were cross-bred with a variety of breeds of European origin including the Berkshire.
 It was bred as a lard pig, and is among the largest of all pig breeds.

-It is the oldest American breed of swine.